Bubur ketan hitam (black rice porridge)

 The ingredients are clearly simple; some black rice, sugar and water.
 As a condiment you also need some coconut milk with salt.
 You add this just before serving.

 It looks like witch soup.
-I do not use an asbestos plate, like Beb suggests.
+I do not use an asbestos plate (who does?), like Beb suggests.
 This recipe book was written before we knew asbestos is a dangerous material.
 I just place my pan with a thick bottom, on the smallest gas burner and turn it very low.
+I have a special metal plate to distribute heat for slow simmering.
+If your porridge goes too fast, I can use that too.

 My rice is done now.
 It has simmered for 90 minutes.
-I add the sugar syrup and leave it to cook for another 5 minutes without the lid.
-The porridge thickens now.
+I add the sugar syrup and let it melt into the porridge for another 5 minutes.

 The porridge can be eaten hot or cold.
 I’ll serve it with some coconut shavings.
 That gives a ‘bite’ and looks beautiful.
 I also mix a pinch of salt through the coconut milk and pour a good amount over the porridge.
 Or I serve with salt, so you can decide yourself how much you like in your porridge.